eremedia/APC/readme.txt

 * Convert arrays to ArrayObject objects (APC does not cache multi-level arrays or arrays of objects, so this works around that)
 * Require PHP 5.2+

+= 2.0.2b =
+* Parity with the Memcache backend, as much as was possible
+* Object cloning
+* Requires WP 3.1+
+* Fix double-equals vs triple-equals bug with boolean true values

 == Upgrade Notice ==

 = 2.0 =